octoenergy/octoenergy.github.io/_posts/2016-03-23-organising-styles-for-a-react-django-hybrid.markdown

 |- styles.scss          # Main Sass file
 {% endhighlight %}

-Although all styles are technically 'global' now, we try and make each component as encapsulated as possible, enabling it to be used throughout the application with no visible changes in appearance occuring.
+Although all styles are technically 'global' now, we try and make each component as encapsulated as possible, enabling it to be used throughout the application with no visible changes in appearance occurring.

 To achieve this, we have a set of rules when styling components new or existing.
 The rules are as follows:

 ##The rules

-###1.Mimic the React component layout
+###1.
+Mimic the React component layout

-As you can see from the structure above, Within `sass/`, we have a `components/` directory that mimics the layout of the React components folder in `app/components`.
+As you can see from the structure above, within `sass/`, we have a `components/` directory that mimics the layout of the React components folder in `app/components`.
 Although this isn't in the same directory as the JS, it still maintains CSS modules' idea of style separation.
 The effect is you still always know where to find the styles specific to a React component; it has the same name!

 ###2.
 Never use global classes